omidfaraji/Environment3/README.md

 #Usage:

-Download project from thi link: https://github.com/omidfaraji/Environment3/archive/master.zip
+Download project from this link: https://github.com/omidfaraji/Environment3/archive/master.zip

 Insert environment3.jar (this file is in lib folder of project)  as project dependency and use it.